easy-software-ufal/manual-test-generation/README.md

 # Image2Test: Using ChatGPT to Build Manual Tests from Screenshots

-This project provides tools and resources for generating, analyzing, and comparing manual test cases using GPT and other similarity metrics.
+This project provides tools and resources for generating, analyzing, and comparing manual test cases using similarity metrics.
 It includes a Jupyter Notebook for generating test cases, a Streamlit application for analyzing test similarity, and CSV files containing human-generated test cases.

 ## Project Structure